 And Jesus answering said, A certain man went down from Jerusalem to Jericho,

-and fell among thieves, which stripped him of his raiment, and wounded him,
+fell among thieves, which stripped him of his raiment, and wounded him,

-and departed, leaving him half dead.
+departed, leaving him half dead.
 And by chance there came down a certain

 priest that way: and when he saw him, he passed by on the other side.